BitcoinMechanic/datum-guides/README.md

 **Your node will now sync.
 Check its progress with `bitcoin-cli getblockcount`** Note: You will need to do this as the `bitcoin` user - or whatever you called the user created when running the script. `su - bitcoin` to switch to that user.

+You can follow along with `tail -f /var/lib/bitcoind/debug.log` also.

 **You can now connect your miners to your DATUM gateway!**